Despite having thousands of protected forests, illegal activities are destroying Central America's forests.

 of the world's biodiversity is in Central America

 How we started

-In 2020, we began working with indigenous communities in Central America, launching reforestation projects in Honduras and Nicaragua.
-Our Honduras project launched in partnership with La Tigra National Park to produce, plant, and protect forests destroyed by uncontrolled logging.
-By reforesting this degraded site with native tree species, locals will preserve the site's important watershed and unique biodiversity.
+In 2020, we began working with indigenous communities in Central America and launched our Honduras project in partnership with La Tigra National Park to produce, plant, and protect forests destroyed by uncontrolled logging.
+By reforesting this degraded region with native tree species, we are creating sustainable economic opportunities for indigenous people to restore and protect large forest areas, which will also help preserve this area's watershed and biodiversity.